-Each helps you to navigate through the most important parts of your campaign and offers specific features.
+Each helps you navigate the most important parts of your campaign and offers specific features.

 Delivery refers to the process of GAM showing ads.

 Under this tab, you can create orders and line items.
-You can also verify delivered ads, and line items, add or update creatives and troubleshoot everything.
+You can verify delivered ads and line items, add or update creatives, and troubleshoot everything.